metauni/metauniOS/README-AI.md

 Good taste.
 Note that this is highly unlikely to be the actual joke it told.
 It is simply predicting the most probable next token given the context, so it makes up a new joke.
 At some point several days ago that summary was generated, an embedding vector was computed, and together with a timestamp it was stored to to the vector database Pinecone.
 This is what we call *long term memories*.
 There is also in-game a short term memory consisting of these summaries from the past 30min or so.
 Both are queried and dealt with similarly, so I'll now elide the difference.

 With some probability, every time the agent "ticks" (say every 12 seconds) it has some probability to look up a memory.
 To do so, it embeds a summary of its state of mind and then queries the vector database of memories using that embedding, to find memories which are *semantically similar to its current environment*.
 In the above case, it sees `starsonthars` in its environment and the query is probably picking up on that; it most likely retrieved three recent memories of interacting with me and sampled one of them.

+This process of *querying* (ultimately by dot products), and using the result of queries to *update* representations (or in our case, augment a prompt) is similar to the core architectural feature of Transformers, called *attention*.
+So it is quite idiomatic in that sense.
+Future generations of Transformers will probably incorporate elements like this more deeply, rather than as a somewhat awkward "outer layer" in the fashion being described here.

 ### References